 And the next thing you want to consider when deciding this is, will the granite match up with it very nicely?
 There’s no point in saving money or saving this backsplash if it doesn’t look good with the new granite.
 That’s counterproductive.
 So as long as it fits, it looks good, and we have the gap under control, we can successfully do it.

-It’s always good to have a couple of extra pieces lying around in case we chip a couple.
+It’s always good to have a couple of extra pieces of backsplash tile lying around in case we chip a couple.
 We have to pop them out and replace them.
-So that’s not a guarantee, although 80% of the time, we successfully remove the existing countertops without damaging the existing tile backsplash.
+So that’s not a guarantee, although 80% of the time, we successfully remove the existing countertops without damaging the existing backsplash tile.

 The goal of keeping existing backsplash is for nobody to know that it ever was installed before the granite.
 You want everything to feel like it was done at the same time.
 To do that, we need you to find a matching grout caulk for that bottom gap that we recaulk.
 So it looks the same as the rest of the grout in between the top.
 And that should cover it pretty good.
 If you do all those steps, we’ll give you a successful project to keep your existing tile backsplash.

 Guys, I think we answered all your questions.
-If you have anymore, please do not hesitate what you’ve been doing the last couple of weeks and email us more questions about tile backsplashes.
+If you have any more, please do not hesitate what you’ve been doing the last couple of weeks and contact us more questions about tile backsplashes.
 Thank you very much.
 We’ll see you next time.